Introduction

 cargo install mdbook

-NOTE: If you don't want to install
+NOTE: If you do not want to install

 mdbook